ebi-gene-expression-group/atlas-web-single-cell/README.md

 ```

 Notice that either way `ATLAS_DATA_PATH` will be created for you if the directory doesn’t exist.

+This task will take a variable amount of time that depends on your connection speed.
+After its completion you will see
+three new folders under `ATLAS_DATA_PATH`: `filesystem`, `solrcloud` and `postgressql`.

 ## Bring up the environment
 Besides `ATLAS_DATA_PATH` you need to set some variables for the Postgres container.
 Use the settings below and replace